-Prerequisites: Take ICT.180 previously or concurrent enrollment.
-Applicable toward graduation at Sandburg where program structure permits:
+Prerequisites: ICT.180 previous or concurrent enrollment.

-Degree or Certificate: AAS, AGS, and Certificates where applicable.
-General Education: Not applicable ...
+General Education: Not applicable..
 General Education -- Not Applicable

-ICT.180 Windows Networking & Operating 2
+ICT.180 Windows Networking & Operating System

-2 System

 This course is to provide individuals who are new to Microsoft Windows with the knowledge necessary to understand and to indentify the tasks involved in supporting Windows networks.
 This is an introductory course designed to provide an overview of networking concepts and how they are implemented in Windows.
 This course will help the student prepare for the Microsoft Certified Technology Specialist examination.